 The principal business of Mueller Industries, Inc. is the manufacture and sale of copper tube and fittings; line sets; brass and copper alloy rod, bar, and shapes; aluminum and brass forgings; aluminum impact extrusions; PEX plastic tube and fittings; refrigeration valves and fittings; compressed gas valves; fabricated tubular products; pressure vessels; steel nipples; and insulated flexible duct systems.
 The Company also resells brass and plastic plumbing valves, plastic fittings, malleable iron fittings, faucets, and plumbing specialty products.
 The Company markets its products to the HVAC, plumbing, refrigeration, hardware, and other industries.
 Mueller's operations are located throughout the United States and in Canada, Mexico, Great Britain, South Korea, the Middle East, and China.

 Fiscal Years

-The Company's fiscal year ends on the last Saturday of December, and consisted of 52 weeks in 2018 and 2017, compared to 53 weeks in 2016.
-These dates were December 29, 2018, December 30, 2017, and December 31, 2016.
+The Company's fiscal year consists of 52 weeks ending on the last Saturday of December.
+These dates were December 28, 2019, December 29, 2018, and December 30, 2017.